dannystewart/polykit/README.md

     print(f"Configuration error: {e}")
 ```

-`PolyEnv` brings structure and confidence to environment configuration, turning a traditional pain point into a streamlined, enjoyable experience.

 ---

 ### `PolyPath`: Navigate File Systems with Confidence

-Stop wrestling with platform-specific paths and directory structures. `PolyPath` brings sanity to file management across operating systems. `PolyPath` eliminates an entire class of cross-platform headaches:
+`PolyPath` brings sanity to file management across operating systems and eliminates an entire class of cross-platform headaches:

 - **Cross-Platform Consistency**: Write once, run anywhere with the right paths for each OS.
 - **Automatic Directory Creation**: Parent directories are created as needed, eliminating boilerplate `mkdir` calls.